top of page

 From pretending to expressing â€‹

-This conversation will be real, heartfelt, and yes—it’s about to get feely in here.
-But that’s where healing starts.
+This conversation will be real, heartfelt, and yes—it’s about to get really feely in here.
+But that’s where healing starts in our feelings, (feelings are data) then we get curious to gain clarity which brings you to finding your unique expression.

 speaking rates: